 Kenneth Oppel

-Kenneth Oppel is a renowned Canadian children's writer born on August 31, 1967, in Port Alberni, Vancouver Island, British Columbia.
-He spent much of his childhood in Victoria, B.C., and Halifax, Nova Scotia, on the opposite coast.
+Kenneth Oppel is a renowned Canadian children's writer born on August 31, 1967, in Port Alberni, a mill town on Vancouver Island, British Columbia.
+He spent much of his childhood in Victoria, B.C., and Halifax, Nova Scotia.

-Among Kenneth's most celebrated works is the Silverwing series, which has sold over a million copies, and the novel Airborn, which earned him the Governor General's Award for children's literature in 2004 and the Michael L. Printz Honor Book award from the American Library Association.
+His most acclaimed works include the Silverwing series, with over a million copies sold, and Airborn, which won the Governor General's Award for children's literature in 2004 and became a Michael L. Printz Honor Book.

-Today, Kenneth Oppel resides in Toronto, Ontario, with his wife Felipa Sheppard and their three children, Sofia, Nate, and Julia.
+Oppel currently resides in Toronto, Ontario, with his wife and three children, Sofia, Nate, and Julia.

 Are you sure you want to delete this?